COVID-19: travel overview

 Restricting your movement

 You should restrict your movements for 14 days after your arrival.
-This means you should stay at home and avoid contact with other people and social situations as much as possible.
-You do not need to restrict your movements if you are:
+This means you should stay at home and avoid contact with other people and social situations.
+You do not have to restrict your movements if you are:

 - Arriving from Northern Ireland